 The benefits of physical activity are well known.
-The Centers for Disease Control and Prevention (CDC) report that regular physical activity can reduce the risk of severe illnesses, such as type 2 diabetes, cancer, and cardiovascular disease.
+The Centers for Disease Control and Prevention (CDC)

 Exercise can also improve one's overall physical and mental health, as well as increase longevity.